 - Permanent injury, within a reasonable degree of medical probability

 - Significant and permanent scarring or disfigurement

 - Death (wrongful death)

 What to do: If your injuries meet any of these criteria, you may be eligible to file a third-party car insurance claim or personal injury lawsuit.
 A car accident attorney can do an investigation and collect evidence to support your claim.

 Statute of limitations

-Law: In Florida, you usually have four years from the date of the accident to file a lawsuit.
+Law: In Florida, you usually have two years from the date of the accident to file a lawsuit.
 This legal deadline is called the statute of limitations.
 However, the applicable deadline can vary depending on the circumstances.

 What to do: A Tampa car accident attorney with a track record of success can explain the deadlines that apply to your case.
 The sooner you consult with Armando Personal Injury Law, the sooner you can rest easy knowing you have someone you can trust to keep your claim moving steadily through the process.